 New car sales up 6% in October despite Covid challenges

-Registrations are down 25% so far this year, driven by collapse in car rental market
+Registrations down 25% so far this year, driven by collapse in car rental market

 While the overall new car market is down 25%, private car sales are down just 9.6 per cent this year